 “Next, they gathered up and cleaned the plants’ black, wiry roots for the art project.
 Jim also brought in additional plant materials, including the stems of sumac, maple and ash; pine needles and cones; grape tendrils and more.
 He showed the kids ways to assemble them into art objects that became wands, swords, gifts and even a microphone.
 The entire project took place outside on a beautiful summer afternoon.
 Best of all, the kids seemed at ease and at home in their outdoor classroom.”

 A volunteer appreciation event was held on November 3 at St. Mary’s Greek Orthodox Church in South Minneapolis.
 The Friends provided beverages, food, door prizes and the Park Board providing desserts.

 The Friends ended the year with assets of $68,000.
 Revenue in this non-fundraising year was $17,200 of which membership revenue was $4,300, memorials were $260, special donations were $9,600.
-Expenses were $6,100 of which $3,700 for newsletter and other printing, $1,650 was paid to the Park Board for the plants, $25,000 to the Park Board as deposit on the boardwalk, $3,750 to the Park Board for the bee survey, $3,410 was spent on Student Transportation Grants, and $520 was spent on weed wrench tools for the Invasive Action Group.
+Expenses were $6,100, $1,650 was paid to the Park Board for the plants, $25,000 to the Park Board as deposit on the boardwalk, $3,750 to the Park Board for the bee survey, $3,410 was spent on Student Transportation Grants, and $520 was spent on weed wrench tools for the Invasive Action Group.
 One major donation of $6,000 from The Steven Leuthold Foundation was received.